mathiath/Robotic_Arm/README.md

 To ensure correct homing and encoder alignment:

-- Place the robot in the upright zero position (all joints at 0°).
+1. Place the robot in the upright zero position (all joints at 0°)
-- Insert zeroing pins.
+2. Insert zeroing pins
-- Power the motor drivers.
+3. Power the motor drivers
-- Connect USB to the Teensy, and wait for it to initialize and calibrate.
+4. Connect USB to the Teensy, and wait for it to initialize and calibrate
-- Remove the pins before any movement is executed.
+5. Remove the pins before any movement is executed

 ### 2. Home Button